Tana Toraja, Indonesia – Living Among the Dead – Visit Toraja

 Where to stay in Tana Toraja

-What to do in Tana Toraja
+Things to do in Tana Toraja, Indonesia

 Most of the attractions around Toraja are in some way related to death, funerals, coffins and skeletons.
 Don’t let this put you off though!
 Even if you don’t wish to attend a funeral, you will soon realise that death in Tana Toraja is celebrated, and not perceived as a sad event or even something to dread.